 The shrubland is a good example of vegetation that is representative of this environment.
 Indigenous vegetation cover in these environments is severely reduced from its original extent and less than 6% has any formal protection.
-It is also important as habitat for a diverse and abundant invertebrate fauna, and passerines that are critical for the maintenance of the eastern falcon present in the MacDonald Creek catchment.
-Given the high level of representativeness and rarity of quality grey shrubland in these LENZ environments we recommend the area should be considered for designation as a SNA.
+It is also important as habitat for a diverse and abundant invertebrate fauna and passerines that are critical for the maintenance of the eastern falcon population.
+Given the high level of representativeness and rarity of quality grey shrubland in these LENZ environments we consider the area should be considered for designation as an SNA.

-Figure 1: The area of potential significance - Branch Creek SNA C - F2C.
+Figure 1: The area of potential significance - Branch Creek SNA B - F2B_1&2.